fexra/walletd-ha/README.md

   logFile: false, // The path to the log file you would like walletd to keep
   logLevel: 4, // The log level to use with walletd
   syncFromZero: false, // If set to true, will tell walletd to always sync the container from zero.
-  daemonAddress: '127.0.0.1', // When using a remote node (localNode === false), provide the IP address or hostname of the daemon here
+  daemonAddress: '127.0.0.1', // When using a remote node (localNode === false), provide the IP address or hostname of the daemon RPC here
   daemonPort: 11898, // Remote daemon port

   // RPC API default values